 NPS = % Promoters – % Detractors

 On the negative side, NPS can paint an unrealistic or unrepresentative picture and the scores chosen by respondents can be skewed.
 For example, some people will tend to select a lower than perfect score as they believe ‘there is always room for improvement’.
+Some research has raised questions about the difference between people saying they will recommend a brand and actually doing it.

 Customer Effort Score (CES)